-Object storage software vendor MinIO’s CFO Garima Kapoor claims Nutanix is breaking the terms of its open-source license.
+Object storage software vendor MinIO’s COO Garima Kapoor claims Nutanix is breaking the terms of its open-source license.

 Kapoor reckons the Nutanix Objects software, introduced in 2018, is built around MinIO object storage.
 This has not been disclosed to its users, which puts Nutanix, she says, in continued violation of the Apache v2 license and, she believes, the GNU AGPL v3 versions of MinIO.